Dog Showing

 Winning

-There are a number of different categories to win, and the show firstly works towards the Best Dog, the Best Bitch, the Best In Breed, and then goes back to the Best in Class.
+There are a number of different categories to win, and the show firstly works towards the Best Dog, then Best Bitch, then Best In Breed, and then goes back to the Best in Class.
 The Best Dog, Bitch, and Breed automatically win that Class.
 This can all happen fairly quickly and have you going in and out of the ring at different times.
 Just remember that winners and runner ups automatically win that Class.

 Breed